Polynomiality of surface braid and mapping class group representations: Introduction

-We mention for the sake of accuracy that the target category of \eqref{eq:functor-from-general-construction} must in general be enlarged to the category $R\lmod^{\tw}$ of \emph{twisted} $R$-modules: this has the same objects as $R\lmod$ but morphisms are permitted to act on the underlying ring $R$ as well as on the modules (see \S\ref{sss:twisted-representations}).
+called a \emph{homological representation functor}.
+This construction (together with some variants) is described in \S\ref{ss:general_construction}--\S\ref{ss:examples_homological_representations_functors}, where we also explain how it fits into the larger framework of \cite{PSI}; we refer the reader there for a full introduction to this notion and we focus on presenting our results about these functors in the rest of the introduction.
+We mention for the sake of accuracy that the target category of \eqref{eq:functor-from-general-construction} must in general be enlarged to the category $R\lmod^{\tw}$ of \emph{twisted} $R$-modules: this has the same objects as $R\lmod$ but morphisms are permitted to act on the underlying ring $R$ as well as on the modules; see \S\ref{sss:twisted-representations}.
 We will elide this subtlety in the introduction, although we are careful in the rest of the paper about when the target is $R\lmod^{\tw}$ and when we may restrict to $R\lmod$.
 (One may always compose with the functor $R\lmod^{\tw} \to \bZ\lmod$ that forgets module structures to avoid this twisting.)
+Homological representation functors have already proved themselves of key use for the questions of the \emph{linearity} of groups (see Example~\ref{eg:LB_rep}) and form a natural pathway for the construction of families of irreducible representations (see the forthcoming work \cite{PSIIi}).
+This paper aims to establish \emph{polynomiality} properties (see \S\ref{s:notions_polynomiality} for an introduction to these notions) for these functors.